karsha19/Mori/README.md

 # Mori's Website

-Welcome to the repository for Morteza Mirmojarabian's personal website.
-The website focuses on HTML, CSS, and JavaScript tips and tricks.
+**Welcome to the repository for Morteza Mirmojarabian's personal website.**

+This website focuses on providing practical tips and tricks for HTML, CSS, and JavaScript development.